Franklin Half Dollar Series,

 Overview of the Series

-For the third design of the half dollar in the 20th century, Benjamin Franklin was chosen to replace the Walking Liberty design.
-This was a fairly short-lived series, lasting only from 1948-1963, a total of 26 years inclusive.
+For the third design of the half dollar in the 20th century, Benjamin Franklin was chosen to replace the classic and popular Walking Liberty design.
+This was a fairly short-lived series, lasting only 1948-1963, a total of 26 years inclusive.
 The obverse features a portrait of Franklin that's rather difficult to photograph well due to the angles and relief of the nose-cheek-mouth area.

-The reverse of all denominations including and larger than 25ยข is mandated by law to have a bald eagle.
+The reverse of all denominations ≥25¢ is mandated by law to have a bald eagle.
 However, Franklin did not want the eagle to be the national bird, rather he wanted the turkey.
 Taking both Franklin's wishes and the law into account, the designer placed the Philadelphia Liberty Bell as the prominent feature on the reverse along with a small depiction of the bald eagle.

 Coins in the Set

-A complete set of business-strike Franklins comprises 35 coins without varieties - a reasonably short set with no great rarities that can easily be obtained by even a modest collector.
+A complete set of business-strike Franklins comprises 35 coins without varieties - a reasonably short set with no great rarities that can easily be obtained by even a budget collector in uncirculated condition.
 Proofs number an additional 14 (15 if you count the Type 1 and Type 2 1956 coins).
 At the moment, I am just trying to collect the business-strike set.

 Options in Collecting the Set